lfVelez/LIBRERIAS/HowTo_execute_scripts.md

 Choose either a script file or a particular function and click "OK" to run it.

-_Some functions of your scripts are missing in the list, whereas the script itself is visible?
-Do your functions require some input parameters?
+_The script itself is visible but some functions are missing in the list ?
+Do these functions require some input parameters?
 Well, the "Run script" dialog is not able to let you start this type of functions because you cannot input anything from there, sorry._

 # Solution 2: New menu item #